day8/re-frame/docs/Flows.md

 Both yield an "automatically" changing value.

 Reagent controls *when* a reaction updates, presumably during the evaluation of a component function.
-Flows, on the other hand, are controlled by re-frame, running every time an `event` occurs.
+Flows, on the other hand, are part of [re-frame time](/re-frame/on-dynamics/#re-frame-time), running every time an `event` occurs.

 When a component derefs a reaction, that component knows to re-render when the value changes.